Skip to content

 EXAMPLE

-Check out an example project on GitHub, where a Spine character is used with Naninovel.
+Check the spine sample, where a Spine character is used with Naninovel.

 Narrator Characters